Log Cabin Planning Permission (UK): Learn How To Play The Game!

 - Consider this: How would you feel if your proposed building was being built next door to you?!

 Many local councils will offer pre-application advice for a fee and I would urge to you grab this opportunity with both hands; Make it your aim to develop a good rapport with them, and to question them about the key issues you might face.

 3. Plan your build!

-Have your plans drawn up, most people use an architect for this but it is possible to do it yourself if you do your research.
+Have your plans drawn up, or find cabin plans, most people use an architect for this but it is possible to do it yourself if you do your research.